Explore Military Tools for ArcGIS

 - In the Military Symbol Editor pane, click the Symbol tab.

-You will edit the symbol's attributes to build the appropriate infantry marker.
+You'll edit the symbol's attributes to build the appropriate infantry marker.
 So far, Identity/Affiliation is set to Friendly.
 Blue is the color for friendly forces and red is the color for hostile units.

 Next, you'll add the unit's echelon, a military term that refers to a unit's size.